Electric Sheep

 Knowledge Maintenance and Metacognitive Self-Assessment

-Built a knowledge maintenance engine and metacognitive self-assessment for calibrated confidence
+Built two interconnected systems: a knowledge base maintenance engine that keeps notes fresh and consistent, and a metacognitive self-assessment module that calibrates confidence before answering

 Historical Replay Validation: Automated Memory Consolidation